getgrav/grav-learn/pages/17/02.content/07.media/doc.md

 ![Retina Image](retina.jpg?sizes=%28max-width%3A26em%29+100vw%2C+50vw)

+> [!TIP]
-!!!!
-Depending on your display and your browser's implementation and support for `srcset`, you might never see a difference.
+> Depending on your display and your browser's implementation and support for `srcset`, you might never see a difference.
 We included the HTML markup in the fourth tab so you can see what's happening behind the screens.

 ##### Sizes with media queries using derivatives